bnnyng/garden/content/literature-notes/plato-phaedo.md

 	- **Soul** can also be a source of life or personality (e.g., "soul food," "felt it in the soul").
 The soul is an *animating principle* that explains some feature, not a *discrete object* itself.
 - In Greek, **psyche** means "whatever it is that makes living things alive" (i.e., animates them).
 	- The source of life *is* itself a discrete object.
-	- Socrates seems to be endorsing (via dialectial inquiry and proposing, "What do you say ... ?") that **soul** is what makes us alive when we're alive.
+	- Socrates seems to be endorsing (via dialectical inquiry and proposing, "What do you say ... ?") that **soul** is what makes us alive when we're alive.
 - "What gives consistent personality over time?" is a modern iteration of the question, "What is the soul?"
 ### The cyclical argument (70c-72e)
 #### Cebes' objection (70a-b)